 How to Apply: Please note that you will be asked to electronically submit the following documents at the end of the application:

 - Two up to date signed references.
 One reference should be from your current employer, supporting your application to study and one from someone that has knowledge of your academic ability.
-References must be on company letter headed paper and addressed to ‘Equity & Merit Scholarships at The University of Manchester’.
+References must be on company letter headed paper and addressed to ‘Equity & merit awards at The University of Manchester’.
 They do not need to be sent confidentially and there is no fixed format.